-If a team forfeits a game for whatever reason, but then plays or offers to play a friendly game with or without contetsed scrums against scheduled opposition on the scheduled date they will not be deducted any points for the forfeiture
+If a team forfeits a game for whatever reason, but then plays or offers to play a friendly game with or without contested scrums against scheduled opposition on the scheduled date they will not be deducted any points for the forfeiture.

 In league matches extra time shall not be played.
 In the event of the scores being equal at the end of normal time the match shall be deemed a draw.

-5.6 The position in the final table shall be determined by Points awarded.
+5.7 The position in the final table shall be determined by points awarded.

-6.1 Following the conclusion of the league programme there will be a playoff competition for the teams in MMT 2 to MMT 6 with the winners being promoted alongside the Division Winners.
-For MMT1 where there is no promotion there will instead be an end of season KO Cup Competition The Semi-Final matches shall be between the second and fifth placed teams in the final table and the third and fourth placed teams at the grounds of the teams that finished highest in the final table (unless the Organiser decides otherwise).
+6.1 Following the conclusion of the league programme there will be a playoff competition for the teams in MMT 1 to MMT 5 with the winners being promoted alongside the Division Winners.
+The semi-final matches shall be between the second and fifth placed teams in the final table and the third and fourth placed teams at the grounds of the teams that finished highest in the final table (unless the Organiser decides otherwise) For MMT Premier Division where there is no promotion there will instead be an end of season KO Plate Competition The Semi-Final matches shall be again between the 2nd and fifth placed teams in the final table and the third and fourth placed teams at the grounds of the teams that finished highest in the final table (unless the Organiser decides otherwise). .

 - DRAWN MATCHES IN THE KNOCK OUT STAGES